 1. Change your locks

-All the main entrances to your home such as your front and back door should have a secure deadbolt, ideally a double cylinder deadbolt.
+All of the main entrances to your home, such as your front and back door, should have a secure deadbolt and ideally a double cylinder deadbolt.
 Check all windows and skylights, and make sure that they’re all locked as well.
-Replace any weak or broken locks that you discover.
+Replace any weak or broken locks that you discover immediately.

 If you are moving into a home with previous owners, it may be a good idea to get your locks changed.
-Although previous owners may have been forthcoming with their old keys, you don’t know who else may have a forgotten spare.
+Although the previous owners may have given you their old keys, you don’t know who else may have a spare that’s been forgotten.

 When moving into a brand new home with no previous owners, it is always a good idea to double check the state of your new home’s current locks and whether those same locks were used by contractors or tradesmen during the construction process.
-If so, you’ll want to change these just in case all spare keys weren’t collected.
+If so, you’ll want to change these, just in case all of the spare keys weren’t collected.

-Ideally, your front and back door should be made of solid wood or metal with a peephole to see who is on the other side.
-Doors with windows or flimsy wooden doors can easily be kicked or smash in.
+Ideally, your front and back door should be made of solid wood or metal, with a peephole to see who is on the other side.
+Doors with windows or flimsy wooden doors can easily be kicked or smashed in.

 3. Install a security system